pusher/feeds-client-js/README.md

 ## Instantiate a Feeds object

-Constructor `Feeds` takes a single options object with the following properties.
+The constructor `Feeds` takes a single options object with the following properties.

 - `serviceId`: [required] your service ID; get this from [your dashboard](https://dash.pusher.com)

-- `cluster`: [optional] the cluster that your service lives on, defaults to `api-ceres.pusherplatform.io`
+- `cluster`: [optional] the cluster that your service lives on

 - `authEndpiont`: [optional] the endpoint to use to request tokens for access to [private feeds](https://pusher-mimir.herokuapp.com/feeds/private-feeds/)